Rainymood/rainymood.github.io/_pages/about.md

 - data scientist
 - machine learning engineer

+I care deeply about:
+- Solving people's problems using tech
+- Teaching while learning
+- Making the world a better place

-I am obsessed with problem solving, technology, product, and design.
+I am obsessed with:
+- Artificial intelligence, machine learning, and deep learning
+- Software engineering (i.e. writing good code)
+- Personal productivity and efficiency

+Where I've studied:
-I hold an MPhil in (Advanced) Econometrics from the [Tinbergen Institute](https://www.tinbergen.nl/home), another MSc in Econometrics from the [University of Amsterdam](https://www.uva.nl/en), and a BSc in Econometrics also from the [University of Amsterdam](https://www.uva.nl/en)
+- MPhil in (Advanced) Econometrics from the [Tinbergen Institute](https://www.tinbergen.nl/home)
+- MSc in Econometrics from the [University of Amsterdam](https://www.uva.nl/en)
+- BSc in Econometrics from the [University of Amsterdam](https://www.uva.nl/en)